British-Library-Technical-Services/Documentation/docs/quality_control/audio_quality_control.md

 The following Quality Control (QC) checks should be completed on the digital file, transfer methodology, Submission Information Package (SIP) and Tracking Database.

-QC is undertaken by comparing the original item to the preservation audio files; it should not be completed against the files alone.
+QC is undertaken by comparing the original item to the preservation audio files; it cannot typically be completed against the files alone.

 ## Digital File
 * The filename is correct and adheres to the Library's schema